 President of the premier franchise consultancy firm opens up about why joining BAI is the right opportunity for right now

-The reason why hundreds of brands choose to work with BAI is because our Registered Franchise Consultants are the highest trained in the industry and our ability to close deals is second to none.
+The reason why hundreds of brands choose to work with BAI is because our Registered Franchise Consultants are the highest trained in the industry, and our ability to close deals is second to none.

 Can you explain what the role of a franchise broker is and why it is so important to the franchise industry?

 What makes BAI stand out in the franchise consultancy industry?

-Business Alliance, Inc. has been around since 1991 so we have a lot of history and longevity behind us.
+Business Alliance, Inc. has been around since 1991, so we have a lot of history and longevity behind us.
 Like any company that has been around a long time, we have evolved.
 And we have evolved into a very healthy space.
-We are corporate in that we must be relevant to the franchise brokers that we have and the franchise clients.
+We are corporate in that we must be relevant to the franchise brokers we have and the franchise clients.
 So, our selection process is very critical because we need that level of competency and quality.
-Our franchise brokers are working with clients who have the ability to refer them to that franchise company so a high level of communication, ongoing professionalism, work ethic, etc., is important.
+Our franchise brokers are working with clients who have the ability to refer them to that franchise company, so a high level of communication, ongoing professionalism, work ethic, etc., is important.

-Being that you are so highly selective, what do you look for in candidates you are trying to recruit for this role in the franchise broker business?
+What do you look for in candidates you are trying to recruit for this role in the franchise broker business?

 That’s a great question.
 Who makes a good franchise consultant and who is qualified to be licensed with BAI?
-We look for a few different factors.
+We look for a few factors.
 There is the black and white side of what’s on their resume and what their background has been.
 Have they owned a business before?
 Have they been in the franchise world before?
 But there are also subjective areas.
 How do they connect with people over the phone?
-A lot of work that is done in the franchise broker business is over the phone, via email and on Zoom, especially now.
+A lot of work done in the franchise broker business is over the phone, via email, and on Zoom, especially now.
 Do they have that ability to connect with people over the phone?
-You are going to be asking people about their financials, what their goals are, and you are asking very personal questions so that is where it is very subjective — their background, their work history, their business competency are all examined.
+You are going to be asking people about their financials, what their goals are, and very personal questions, so that is where it is very subjective.
+Their background, their work history, their business competency are all examined.

 Can you describe some of the advantages of being part of BAI?

-Barnes: Yes.
-I was actually a franchise consultant for seven years and I grew up in an entrepreneurial family.
-I’ve always owned my own business so I have the experience of being a franchise consultant, working with many clients, working locally as well as nationally and closing many deals.
-When I came to this side of corporate, I knew what we needed to do to really move to the next step and to really be more relevant in the industry as well as how to measure those results and measure it based on closed deals.
+Yes.
+I was actually a franchise consultant for seven years, and I grew up in an entrepreneurial family.
+I’ve always owned my own business, so I have the experience of being a franchise consultant, working with many clients, working locally as well as nationally, and closing many deals.
+When I came to this side of corporate, I knew what we needed to do to move to the next step and to be more relevant in the industry, as well as how to measure those results and measure it based on closed deals.

 Can you explain the benefit of being part of a brand that bases everything on performance?

 Can you talk about the value you have delivered for your franchise clients?

 We also do individual training with our franchise clients.
 We can’t assume they know how to work with our consultants.
 As I said earlier, it’s a three-legged stool.
 So, all three are working as a tag team to keep that franchise buyer moving forward.
 And so, that communication is critical.
 We are pretty vested.
 We enjoy the opportunities to see them at a local or annual event.
 Those relationships are critical.
 This is a relationship business.
 There is no question about it.
 The stronger those relationships are, the better the results.
-Relationships do matter.
+Relationships matter.